1936 Marquette Golden Avalanche football team: Ole Miss

-In the final regular season home game, Marquette shutout the Ole Miss, 33–0.
-After a scoreless first, Arthur Guepe scored the first of his three touchdowns on a 14-yard run in the second quarter to give Marquette a 7–0 lead after a successful extra point.
+In its final home game, Marquette shutout Ole Miss, 33–0.
+After a scoreless first, Art Guepe scored the first of his three touchdowns on a 14-yard run in the second quarter to give Marquette a 7–0 lead after a successful extra point.
 Later in the period, Ray Buivid threw a five-yard touchdown strike to Raymond Sonnenberg to cap an 11-play, 80-yard drive.
 The Golden Avalanche lead was then extended to 20–0 after a one-yard Guepe touchdown run in the third quarter.
 In the fourth quarter, Guepe scored his final touchdown of the game on a 40-yard punt return and Buivid connected with LeRoy McMahon on a 27-yard touchdown pass to make the final score 33–0.